Please send up to 4 poems as a single Word document attachment to firstname.lastname@example.org. No maximum length.

 We really look forward to reading.

-Below, for your entertainment, are quotes from poems that reference ‘Fruit’ in one way or another.
-We hope to add a few more.
-Do feel free to send us any suggestions.
+Below, are images, and quotes from poems that reference ‘Fruit’ in one way or another that we hope you’ll find inspiring.

 Late August, given heavy rain and sun